USS Nautilus (SS-168): Design

 Similar to her sister built at Portsmouth, V-6 was built to a partial welded/partial riveted construction method.
 Welding was used to join the vertical keel plates, and also in other non-critical areas like the superstructure, piping brackets, and support framing.
 The inner and outer hulls were still entirely riveted.

 Inter-war period

 V-6 operated out of New London, conducting special submergence tests, until March 1931.
 She was renamed Nautilus on 19 February and given hull number SS-168 on 1 July.
 She proceeded to Pearl Harbor where she became flagship of Submarine Division 12 (SubDiv 12).
 Reassigned to SubDiv 13 at San Diego, California, 1935–1938, then re-homeported at Pearl Harbor, she maintained a regular schedule of training activities and fleet exercises and problems throughout the decade.
-In July 1941, she entered the Mare Island Naval Shipyard for modernization – radio equipment, external torpedo tubes (two bow and two stern-firing in the gun deck), re-engining (with four Winton diesels), and air conditioning – until the following spring.
+In July 1941, she entered the Mare Island Naval Shipyard for modernization – radio equipment, external torpedo tubes (two bow and two stern-firing in the gun deck), re-engining (with four Winton diesels), and air conditioning.